mauradewey/mauradewey.github.io/_pages/about.md

 In addition to my academic work, I also spend a lot of time [around boats](https://mauradewey.github.io/sailing), both as a competitve sailor and professional meteorologist.

+(This website is currently under development and most pages and links are not populated yet.
+If you have any questions about either my scientific work or sailing, please feel free to send me an email.)